Project Hawaii - Lurssen Yachts Motor Yacht

 Motor Yacht

-Project Hawaii is a custom motor yacht launched in 2020 by Lurssen Yachts, in Germany.
+Project Hawaii is a custom motor yacht due to launch in 2020 by Lurssen Yachts, in Germany.

 Lurssen has remained a family-run German shipyard since its inception in 1875 and is now in its fourth generation of private ownership.
 The company was founded by Friedrich Lurssen with a desire to create a leading shipyard in both quality and performance.